oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-cloud-native/helidon-cloud-native.md

 Most cloud native platforms (and Kubernetes in particular) need to know if a microservices is running at all, if it's capable of responding to requests and if it has access to all the dependent services it needs to operate.
 In the event that these conditions are not fulfilled the cloud native platform will take steps like re-starting a microservice instance, or stopping sending it requests for a short while.

 The exercises in this section show how you can use Helidon to directly support the cloud native capabilities that Kubernetes uses.
-It does not directly cover using them in Kubernetes however, but if you're doing the microservices in kubernetes sections of the workshop then this will make sense when you do it.
+It does not directly cover using them in Kubernetes however, but if later on you're doing the microservices in Kubernetes modules then this will make sense when you do it.

 **Monitoring and metrics**
 Kubernetes does not itself have built in monitoring tools, however many users of Kubernetes use Prometheus which can use the /metrics API Helidon provides and we saw in the operations section of these labs to extract data on the operation and performance of a microservice, then Grafana is used to visualise the metrics retrieved from Prometheus.